raguay/TextBarScripts/README.md

 ## NotePad

 This is another example of using a simple node based web server to give information to the url view in TextBar.
 It gives you a 5 pages of notes to switch back and forth.
 It will save the notes to a file in your home directory called `~/.notesjson`.

+It now saves scripts in the file `~/.scriptsjson`.
+You can select some text, press `<ctrl>-m`, select the script from the menu that pops up (the menu is scrollable to see all the scripts), and that script will be executed.
+If you don't select some text first, the script is applied to all the text in the current note.
+It currently has 24 scripts.
+Let me know if there is a script you really need!

+There is a new red button on the bottom for stopping the server.
+You can then restart the server by reloading the script.

+You have to have node.js installed on your system to run this script.
+The easiest way for that is by installing it with [Homebrew](http://brew.sh).

 More features to come.
 Stay tuned!